 Richard Mallory, a storeowner in Palm Harbor, Florida, is last seen taking a ride with Aileen Wuornos.
 The following day, his car—containing his wallet, some condoms, and an empty vodka bottle—was found abandoned in a remote area of Ormond Beach.
 Nearly two weeks later, his body turned up in a Daytona Beach junkyard with three bullets in his chest.
 Mallory’s murder was the first of seven committed by Aileen Wuornos over the next year.
 Perhaps because she was one of the few women killers to gain widespread fame and notoriety, she was inaccurately dubbed “America’s first female serial killer.”
 Her case was heavily publicized through television talk show appearances and a documentary, The Selling of a Serial Killer.

 In late 1989, Wuornos began her infamous killing spree.
-Five months after Richard Mallory was killed, David Spears was found dead, shot six times with a .22 caliber gun in the woods near Tampa.
+Five months after Richard Mallory was killed, David Spears was found dead, shot six times with a .22 caliber gun in the woods of Citrus County.
 At around the same time, another male body turned up nearby that appeared to have been killed with the same type of gun.
 Three additional men met the same demise during the summer of 1990.